marco-calautti/conan-cmake-vscode-template/README.md

 - Now build the project with:
     - Linux/macOS: `cmake --build build`
-    - Windows `cmake --build --preset msvc --config Release`.
+    - Windows `cmake --build build --config Release`.
 Change `Release` to `Debug` if you need a debug build.

 ## Code and Debug with VSCode/VSCodium